 Renewal of Appointment for Graduate Teaching and Research Assistants

 All assistants shall maintain satisfactory academic records and progress toward degrees; their assistantships shall not be renewed if their academic progress is unsatisfactory.
 Appointments are not renewed beyond the end of the academic term during which all degree requirements have been satisfied.
 Appointments are not renewed if the assistant’s service to the university is unsatisfactory.
 Appointments are not renewed if funding is unavailable.
-Appointments are not renewed if the maximum periods (as stated in Period of Appointment) are exceeded.
+Appointments are not renewed if the maximum periods (as stated in the Period of Appointment) are exceeded.

 Maximum Periods of Appointment